 Within our classroom, we recognize the risks children meet everyday provide an opportunity to either learn something new or reinforce previous concepts.
 Our job is to assess the risks they encounter and balance the potential of the outcome against the possible danger.
 Our students should leave school comfortable with taking reasonable chances and willing to try something new.
 Innovation cannot happen without a moderate comfort with risk.

 We want our children to be able practice assessing risks, as well.
 While making decisions about small risks such as drawing something you’ve never drawn before, their neurons are practicing for the bigger risks they’ll need to evaluate later.
 In this way, children practice making choices based on weighing the options.

 Interested in learning more about risk in childhood?

 Sometimes you are lucky enough to capture an image that exemplifies your thoughts, hopes, dreams, and feelings.
+Inspired by SouleMama, many bloggers across the web are posting their “perfect moments” for all to share.
 This is an activity in peace and joy and needs no words to carry the beauty of the moment.